MichaelSDavid/michaelsdavid.github.io/projects.md

 <img src="https://cdn.discordapp.com/attachments/342481673822404608/759256996540842034/mult.png" alt="multility-ios" width="240"/>

 Multility's port to iOS.
-This is a work-in-progress with the end goals being to gain new customers from this other popular platform, as well as learn the iOS ecosystem for Apple development (still preparing the repository for public view).
+This is a work-in-progress with the end goals being to gain new customers from this second popular platform, as well as learn the iOS ecosystem for Apple development (still preparing the repository for public view).

 ## CaesarBreaker